 (b) if this Act contains a section that is not included in the Commonwealth Act, the section is numbered so as to maintain consistency in numbering between sections common to both Acts.

+Notes for this section:

-Note 1: A note appears under each heading of a kind referred to in paragraph (a) describing the omitted section of the Commonwealth Act.
+1. A note appears under each heading of a kind referred to in paragraph (a) describing the omitted section of the Commonwealth Act.

-Note 2: A note appears under each section of a kind referred to in paragraph (b) highlighting the non-appearance of an equivalent section in the Commonwealth Act.
+2. A note appears under each section of a kind referred to in paragraph (b) highlighting the non-appearance of an equivalent section in the Commonwealth Act.

-Note 3: Some sections contained in the Commonwealth Act and included in this Act have been modified for consistency with State law and practice.
+3. Some sections contained in the Commonwealth Act and included in this Act have been modified for consistency with State law and practice.

-Note 4: This section does not appear in the Commonwealth Act.
+4. This section does not appear in the Commonwealth Act.

 5B.
 Notes